|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Pan de yuca is a savory cheese bread recipe that uses yuca flour instead of wheat flour.
 The bread has a biscuit-like quality and is traditionally baked in half moon shapes, but you can bake them into round biscuit shapes, too.

 Yuca flour is also known as tapioca starch, cassava or manihot esculenta, and tapioca powder is made from the same plant.
 Yuca is a root vegetable similar to a potato.
 It's starchy and high in carbohydrates.
 It's not the same as the yucca plant, which looks pretty in the yard and growing wild in nature but isn't especially good to eat.

 - 1/2 pound shredded Hispanic fresh white cheese

 - 1/2 teaspoon baking powder

 - Salt to taste

-- You can serve the bread hot, straight out of the oven, for a spongier texture, or serve it warm after the dough has settled some.
+- Serve the bread hot, straight out of the oven, for a spongier texture or serve it warm after the dough has settled.

-- You can substitute mozzarella cheese if you can't find a good Hispanic white cheese — or simply because you like mozzarella better.
+- Substitute mozzarella cheese if you can't find a good Hispanic white cheese or if you prefer mozzarella.

 - Add an ounce of softened butter if you prefer a richer dough.